hicommonwealth/commonwealth/wiki/React-Best-Practices-And-Improvements.md

 _Currently housed in `client/script/views/pages`; aspirationally housed in `client/pages`._

-Aspirationally, components serving as entry points for routes are housed in this directory.
+Aspirationally, only those components serving as entry points for routes are housed in this directory.

 Each folder should demarcate a separate route.
 - `snake_case` is not an appropriate naming convention for folders.
-We should change it to  either `PascalCase` or `kebab-case`.
+We should use either `PascalCase` or `kebab-case`.

 The central component of a given route-scoped folder should not be defined in `index.ts`, but rather in a separate file (e.g. `Component.tsx`).
 The `index.ts` file should instead be reserved for exporting any components in its parent folder

-As in the `/components` folder, all stylesheets (`.scss` files) should housed be in the same folder as `.tsx` page files.
+As in the `/components` folder, all stylesheets (i.e. `.scss` files) should housed be in the same folder as `.ts` and `.tsx` page files.

 # Component file composition

-This section looks at best practices for how to organize the code within a component file.
+This section looks at best practices for how to organize code within a component file.

 ### General organization

-- The component name should be identical to the file name.
+A component's name should be identical to the file name.

-- Files should not house more than a single component.
+Files should not house more than a single component.

 ### Imports